Year 10 & 11 Options

 Science

-Pupils follow the Edexcel IGCSE course in Science (Double Award) in Year 9.
-In Year 10 they can choose to follow the Single Award course, continue with the Double Award course or study science as separate subjects, Biology, Chemistry and Physics.
-Choosing to study Biology, Chemistry and Physics as separate subjects requires extra time as there is more content and consequently it will take up one of the six
+Students follow the Pearson Edexcel IGCSE course in Science (Double Award) in Year 9.
+In Year 10 they can choose to either continue with this Double Award course or study science as separate subjects: Biology, Chemistry and Physics (Triple Award).
+Choosing to study Biology, Chemistry and Physics as separate subjects requires extra time as there is more content, and consequently it will take up one of the six non-compulsory options.

 Assessment of work

-A summary of the three course is shown below.
-For both Single and Double Award pupils take three examinations, one in each subject.
-For the Triple Award, pupils take two examinations in each subject.
+A summary of the two courses is shown opposite.
+For the Double Award, students take three examinations, one in each subject.
+For the Triple Award, students take two examinations in each of the three subjects.

 Exam: 100%